konveyor/enhancements/enhancements/multi-language support/README.md

 ### Default Rulesets for Supported Providers

-As of now, we have a set of default rules for the Java provider: https://github.com/konveyor/rulesets/ We will want to add more default rulesets for each provider, such as `rulesets/golang` and `rulesets/java`.
+As of now, we have a set of default rules for the Java provider: https://github.com/konveyor/rulesets/ We will want to add more default rulesets for each provider.
 For delivery of these rulesets, they will be packaged in a known location in each providers' Dockerfile.
 In kantra, this/these path(s) will be set to `--rules`, unless this default behavior is disabled by the user.

 There will be some rules that can be applicable to multiple providers.
 For example: